Bloodhound Unleashed: Particle-based Substructure Tracking for Cosmological Simulations: Bloodhound

 \item \textbf{\textit{Significant} decrease:} In addition to the abrupt decrease, we require a reduction in $c_V$ by a factor of at least 5 relative to its value at infall.
 This ensures a significant reduction and dispersal of subhalo member particles compared to its distribution at infall, which is much closer to dynamical equilibrium.

-\item \textbf{\textit{Sustained} decrease:} To avoid false identifications of subhalo disruption, we examine the evolution of $c_V$ for five additional snapshots (corresponding to $\sim \SI{500}{Myr}$) after meeting the first two conditions.
-If $c_V$ increases back to $40$ per cent of the value at the first infall within these five snapshots, the subhalo is deemed to have relaxed and become virialized again as an identifiable subhalo and the event is not considered disruption.
+\item \textbf{\textit{Sustained} decrease:} To avoid falsely identifying transient events as subhalo disruption, we examine the evolution of $c_V$ for five additional snapshots (corresponding to $\sim \SI{500}{Myr}$) after meeting the first two conditions.
+If $c_V$ increases back to $40$ per cent of the value at the first infall within these five snapshots, the subhalo is deemed to have relaxed and become virialized again as an identifiable subhalo; the event is therefore not classified as a disruption.
 Virtually all such cases correspond to a tidal shock occurring at the pericentre (see Fig.~\ref{fig:cv_vs_time}).
+The number of snapshots checked following the initial flag should ideally depend on the output spacing of the simulation.
+In runs with more finely-spaced snapshots than those of Phat ELVIS, five snapshots may correspond to a duration much shorter than half of the orbital period of the subhalo, and could be insufficient for re-virialization to occur.
+Future versions of \bloodhound\ will allow this window to be either user-adjustable or scaled automatically with the simulation's snapshot spacing.

 \end{enumerate}

 When a subhalo satisfies all three criteria, it is deemed to be disrupted and the snapshot immediately before that time is recorded as the last surviving snapshot for the subhalo.
 It is important to note that these disruption conditions are based on the assumption that the transition from a self-bound halo to an unbound group of particles occurs within a short time period.
 While these parameter values are empirically determined, these conditions provide a noticeable improvement in subhalo tracking compared to the standard method, as discussed further in Section~\ref{s:improvements}.
 Nonetheless, we allow them to be user-adjustable to aid future investigations on subhalo disruption conditions.